reslp/genomics/README.md

 #### assembly_filter.py

 Filters assemblies based on GC content, proportion of blast hit with particular taxonomic identity and mean read coverage.
 Helps to identfy contigs that are potential contaminants.
-This is somewhat similar to Bolobology approaches.
+This is somewhat similar to Blobology approaches.

 Used non-standard Libraries:
 BioPython, scipy, numpy